comp-medchem/LigExtract/FAQs.md

 As this tool is focused on ligands if, at any stage, a given pdb is found to have no ligands it is removed.

+### Why does LigExtract sometimes keep more than one small molecule?

+In some cases it is not possible to know, without reading the original publication and/or having knowledge on crystallography procedures, whether a given molecule in a ligand (of pharmaceutical interest).
+If we consider the case of 5F1A, LigExtract will classify SAL, AKR and COH as possible ligands.
+- In this case SAL (salicylic acid) is the key ligand, according to the title of the PDB entry ("The Crystal Structure of Salicylate Bound to Human Cyclooxygenase-2").
+- Regarding AKR (acrylic acid), this is a molecule that occurs in fewer PDBs than SAL and is complexed in just 3 locations in the PDB structure (which can legitimatelly happen for inhibitors of certain kinases, for instance), as is not overly small (similar size to SAL).
+As a result, there is no reason to exclude AKR as, by all accounts, it looks like it could be a ligand.
+- COH (protoporphyrin IX) can be considered a second legitimate ligand, as it is a cofactor (and could be used to drive drug design, since cofactor-competitive inhibitors are a viable route of drug development).